Restaurant industry in Guangzhou: Cantonese Style Mooncakes (广式月饼)

 This style of mooncakes is prevalent in Guangdong, Hainan, and Guangxi provinces, and could often be found in regions with significant Chinese populations.
 Cantonese style mooncakes are known for their delicate production and diverse varieties, and has been exported in an official capacity since the 1950s, and export expanded ever after.
-Lianxianglou (莲香楼), under state directives, became one of most notable and prolific mooncake producers and exporters in the 1950s – 1980s.
+Lianxianglou (莲香楼), under state directives, became one of the most notable and prolific mooncake producers and exporters in the 1950s – 1980s.

 Cantonese style mooncakes represent one of the most recognizable variants of Chinese mooncakes today.
 Cantonese style mooncakes are often made with a sweet pastry and often come in different patterns on the outside.
 Fillings can be sweet, savory, or a combination of both, with the most famous filling being lotus paste.
 This style of mooncakes could also be found with bean paste, candied nuts, ham, salted duck eggs, and even seafood fillings made from dried shark fins and scallions.